m-farokhtabar/SmsRateLimiter/README.md

 - **Moq** is used for unit testing the rate limiter logic.
 - Tests cover various scenarios, including:
   - Checking whether a message can be sent when limits are near or exceeded.
-  - Verifying the correct cleanup of inactive phone number logs.

 ## Getting Started